JPETTomography/J-PET-time-sync/README.md

 Generating report text file
 ===========================

-When you performed analysis for all four thresholds you can generate the text file that in the report format.
+When you performed analysis for all four thresholds you can generate the text file in the report format.
 There's a tool with the binary ./report that is responsible for this function.
 If you have four text files: DeltaA.txt ...
 DeltaD.txt you can execute the command